hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 The methods for differential abundance can be grouped into those that rely on a priori clustering of cells, and those that are cluster-free.

+### Cluster-based approaches for DA
+These methods are dependent on having cells grouped into phenotypically similar cell populations, most classically aligning with specific cell types.
+Many single cell RNA-seq data analyses workflow produce a result with annotated sub-populations, making these tools very easy to implement as a next step.

+The **propellor method** is a function that is part of the [speckle R package]( https://github.com/phipsonlab/speckle), which uses cell level annotation information to calculate differential abundance estimates.
+First, cell type proportions are calculates for each sample.
+This results in matrix of proportions where the rows are the cell types, and the columns are the samples.
+The matrix is then transformed such that a linear modeling framework can be applied.
+If there are exactly two groups, moderated t-tests are implemented; if there are more than two groups, the option is a moderated ANOVA test.
+These tests are moderated using an empirical Bayes framework, borrowing information across all cells and finally false discovery rates are calculated.

+Another cluster-based approach is the **[sccomp]().

+### Cluster-free approaches
+The clustering step can however be problematic, especially in cases **where the sub-populations most responsive to the biological state do not fall into well-defined separate clusters**.
+For example, subpopulations that are differentially abundant between conditions may be distributed among several adjacent clusters or, alternatively, encompass only a part of a cluster.
+A requirement for clustering could also compromise results for continuous processes where no clear cluster structure exists, such as cell cycles or certain developmental programs.
+For the above scenarios, differential abundance at a cluster level may miss the important molecular mechanisms that differentiate between the states.
+In this lesson, we will explore the use of MiloR for differential abundance analysis.
+This tool does not rely on clustering of cells into discrete groups and instead makes use of a : k-nearest neighbor (KNN) graphs, a common data structure that is embedded in many single-cell analyses ([Dann E. et al, 2021]( https://www-nature-com.ezp-prod1.hul.harvard.edu/articles/s41587-021-01033-z).)

+>**NOTE**: Although we present the code and workflow for MiloR in this lesson, this does not suggest this to be a conclusive best practice.

 ## Differential abundance analysis with MiloR

 Looking at single-cell datasets on a cluster/celltype level is a very common mode of analysis.
 However, perhaps you have questions on the more subtle shifts within a certain cell population.
 The tool [miloR](https://www.nature.com/articles/s41587-021-01033-z) allows you to look more deeply into subtle shifts in smaller neighborhoods of cells by utilizng differential abundance testing on the k-nearest neighbor graph.